 Tips for Website Evaluation

 1. Is there a parent website?
 Who pays for the website?

 2. What does .org or .com have to do with it?
 Domains do not determine reliability.
-Many reliable resources use .com domains like the five U.S. major dailies; NYT, Wall Street Journal, Chicago Tribune, LA Times, and Washington Post.
+Many reliable resources use .com domains like the five U.S. major dailies; New York Times, Wall Street Journal, Chicago Tribune, LA Times, and Washington Post.

 3. Is the About page really the spin page?
 How do you corroborate what you have read on the About page?
 Lateral reading is a way to use the entire Web as a way to evaluate the credibility of a website.

 4. Even if a link on a website leads to a reliable resource, be sure to read the content in order to see if it supports the premise of the website or not.

 5. Don't judge a website by its cover!
 A website may look professional; yet it is easy to manufacture respectability, so browse laterally!

 6. Check Wikipedia, especially the entry's references for your topic.
 Note the Wikipedia "Talk" webpage for entries.
 This is where experts refute the content.

 These website evaluation tips are from this 2020 report:

 Wineburg, Sam, Breakstone, Joel, Ziv, Nadav, and Smith, Mark.
 (October 21, 2020).
 Educating for Misunderstanding.
 Stanford History Education Group.
 Retrieved from https://cor.stanford.edu/research/educating-for-misunderstanding/